 Medina, José.
 2012.
 The Epistemology of Resistance: Gender and Racial Oppression, Epistemic Injustice, and Resistant Imaginations.
 Oxford: Oxford University Press.

 Mills, Charles.
 2007.
 “White Ignorance.”
-InRace and Epistemologies of Ignorance, edited by Shannon Sullivan and Nancy Tuana, 11-38.
+In Race and Epistemologies of Ignorance, edited by Shannon Sullivan and Nancy Tuana, 11-38.
 Albany: State University of New York Press.

 Paxton, M., Figdor, C. and Tiberius V. 2012.
 “Quantifying the Gender Gap: An Empirical Study of the Underrepresentation of Women in Philosophy.”
 Hypatia 27.4: 949-957.